The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

 The stone representing this tribe is the sapphire and will symbol and image for us these very same concepts of hearing and obeying represented by the tribal names connected with them.
-The sapphire described in the Bible looked more like an aquamarine and was the color of heaven symbolizing our ears hearing from above not the from the transient things of the earth.
+The sapphire being blue was the color of heaven symbolizing our ears hearing from above not the from the transient things of the earth.

 Forever, O Lord, Your word is settled in heaven

 The sapphire was also used as an engagement ring in ancient times symbolizing faithfulness and loyalty.
 True intimacy represented by the marriage relationship as a picture of Christ and His church (Rev 21), must include a listening ear coupled with faithful and loyal obedience.

 If you love Me, keep (hear and obey) My commandments

 — John 14:15